jacoblindstrm/jacoblindstrm.github.io/_posts/2020-01-14-workshop-to-introduce-figma.markdown

 I won’t go into more detail since others have written better and much more about onboarding design tools and their features.

-However, I’ll drop some links below on the subject.

 ## Hands on (let’s play)
 I find it hard to pick up tools without trying them, and after all this was supposed to be a workshop.
 All of the participants had prepared an account for Figma before the workshop and brought their computers. (it’s really convenient that Figma runs in the browser!)